Vartik-Vats/Module3_Group-43/2_BiCom System/0_Requirement/README.md

 ## Introduction
 The term bi-com, is also called keyless entry or remote central locking, refers to a lock that uses an electronic remote control as a key which is activated by a handheld device or automatically by proximity.
 Widely used in automobiles, an RKS performs the functions of a standard car key without physical contact.
 When within a few yards of the car, pressing a button on the remote can lock or unlock the doors, and may perform other functions.
 ## Research
--   BiCom system ,is a system that is designed to remotely lock or unlock the automobiles, RKE(Remote Keyless entry)system operates by broadcasting radio waves on a particular  frequency unidirectionally,RKE systems implement encryption algorithms to prevent car thieves from intercepting and spoofing the telegrams..
+-   BiCom system ,is a system that is designed to remotely lock or unlock the automobiles, RKE(Remote Keyless entry)system operates by broadcasting radio waves on a particular  frequency unidirectionally,RKE systems implement encryption algorithms to prevent car thieves from intercepting and spoofing the telegrams.
 -   BiCom system, which is nothing but the simple extension of the unidirectional RKE system into bidirectional RKE system.
 -   BiCom system works in both the ways, as like RKE it sends the data but also recieve the data from the vehicle in which it is being implimented.
 ## Features
--   Car must be locked when Button is pressed ONCE.
+-   It shall display window satus of car for one User Button Click
--   Car must be unlocked when Button is pressed TWICE.
+-   It shall display alarm satus of car Two User Button Clicks
--   Activation/deactivation of alarm when the Button is pressed THREE times.
+-   It shall display battery information of car for Three User Button Clicks
--   Car must get exposure to light when the Button is pressed FOUR times.
+-   It shall display door satus of car for Four User Button Clicks
 ## 5W's & 1H
 ![5W 1H](https://raw.githubusercontent.com/Vartik-Vats/Module3_Group-43/main/2_BiCom%20System/5_ImagesAndVideos/5W1H%20Questions.jpg)
 ## SWOT Analysis